Proximal MCMC for Bayesian Inference of Constrained and Regularized Estimation: Examples

-Since HMC works on unconstrained domains and $\Thetabf$ needs to be positive definite, we parameterize $\Thetabf$ in terms of its lower Cholesky factor $\Lbf$.
+Since HMC works on unconstrained domains, but $\Thetabf$ needs to be positive definite, we parameterize $\Thetabf$ in terms of its lower Cholesky factor $\Lbf$.
 Adjusting for the log-Jacobian terms, the smoothed posterior log-density becomes